Using Nginx as a reverse proxy and load balance #

 " > /usr/lib/sysctl.d/40-ub-tcp-hiload.conf

-• Nginx main config For instances with more than 1200 concurrent users file limits and per-worker connection limits should be increased.
-On the root of the /etc/nginx/nginx.conf config:
+For instances where more than 1200 simultaneous users are expected, file limits and nginx per-worker connection limits should be increased.

-worker_processes auto; # one worker per CPU core
+worker_processes auto; # one worker per CPU core;

 worker_rlimit_nofile 98304;